graphtie/graphtie.github.io/about.md

 permalink: /about/
 ---

-I am a Black woman scholar.
-My research centers the precarious nature of American citizenship experienced by People of Color, remedies violent erasures, restores visibility, and highlights Black and Brown freedom struggles.
-Currently, I am pursuing my PhD Student in Writing and Rhetoric at Northeastern University.
+My name is Tieanna Graphenreed, and I am Black woman scholar in Rhetoric and Composition.
+My research interests span rhetoric and writing, but closest to my heart is the cultivation of rhetorics about Black life, Black citizenship, and the barriers global anti-blackness presents to both.
+My research mines the intersections of civic education and political resistance, Black geographies, and legal/cultural rhetorics giving special attention to theories of Black space/place (digital and otherwise).

 Pronouns she / her / hers.